 Social media is about much more than keeping up with old friends.
 It’s a gem for marketers everywhere.
 It connects businesses with customers on a more personal level, allowing them to develop key insights into customer demographics and personas.

 When used correctly, social media spreads the word about your business and helps to generate loyal customers.
-Whether you’re looking to market a rental vacancy, find clients for a real estate agency, or share listings online, social media can pave the way.
+Whether you’re looking to market a rental vacancy, find clients for a real estate agency, or share listings online, social media can pave the way for realtors.

 According to the National Association of Realtors, 91 percent of realtors are using social media to some extent, but many use it sparingly.
 More still use outdated tactics that don’t offer the same ROI as if they were using the most recent trends.

 In 2017, good real estate social media marketing is all about becoming more visible and making real connections with clients.
-If your social tactics need updating, start incorporating these current real estate trends.
+If your social tactics need updating, start incorporating these current social trends for realtors.

 1. Follow Millennials